sidharth-jha/rfsoc_ofdm/README.md

 make bitstream_file
 ```

-Alternatively, you can run the entire project build by executing the following into the tcl console:
+Alternatively, you can run the entire project build by executing the following into the tcl console: sasta change
 ```sh
 make all
 ```